UtkarshPunkar/AI-detector-web/README.md

 ## 📌 Features:

-* 🖼 Upload and analyze any image
+* 🖼 Upload and Analyze any image
 * ⚡ Real-time prediction (browser-based)
 * 🧠 Transfer Learning with MobileNetV2
 * 🌐 No backend required